Bucharest

 A Maramures church

 Our guide has been one of the best.
 He and I got talking, and it turned out the tour company Carolyn and I came here with have used him (and will be using him this Wednesday; he confirmed what I knew–Tauck is one of the best companies, and I know they use only the best guides).
 His company has taken us to two of the best restaurants we’ve been to on the trip (most have been hotel restaurants) with filling European fare–meat and potatoes.
 One overlooked a lake, and we chose off the menu.
 Hence, I was able to sample Sascha’s tripe soup, which he said is “an acquired taste.”
 One spoonful was not enough for me to acquire it.
-Tonight’s final dinner was in a palatial restaurant that could have been meant for royalty; the meal was cabbage rolls and polenta, with a yummy pastry desert.
+Tonight’s final dinner was in a palatial restaurant that could have been meant for royalty; the meal was cabbage rolls and polenta, with a yummy pastry dessert.
 Quite fitting finale.

 We stopped at the country’s outdoor museum, which had a number of wooden homes from the Maramures area where I’m going tomorrow.
 One of the reasons I decided to go there was what I saw at the museum.
 As the students begin to journey home (4 are staying somewhere in Europe; Sascha will be visiting his parents in Germany), I’ll begin my next journey.
 My closing words to them were Chinese (which I translated)–“a peaceful journey” not just home, but through life.
 Yi lu ping an.